akm-akm/akm-whatsapp-bot/readme/heroku-hosting.md

 `HOSTING_PLATFORM` The hosting platform you want to host the bot on.
 The only supported ones are local, heroku and qovery. (required)

 `WEBSITE_PASSWORD` The password you want to keep for the bot website. (required)

+`DEEPAI` The api key for nsfw detection in images from deepai.org. (optional)

 - Now click on Deploy tab and scroll to the bottom and click on deploy.
 <img src='/readme\images\deploy.png'></img>